RoadTrip-Community/Wokhive-Frontend/CONTRIBUTING.md

 # Contributing to Wokhive FE

-Thank you for your interest in contributing to Wokhive open-source project.
+Thank you for your interest in contributing to the Wokhive open-source project.
 We welcome contributions from the community to help improve and grow our project.
 Please take a moment to read through the guidelines below to ensure a smooth and effective collaboration.

+RoadTrip Community Open-Source Initiative.
+At RoadTrip Community, we believe in the transformative power of collaboration and innovation.
+Our Open-Source initiative serves as a dynamic platform where individuals from diverse backgrounds in the design and tech industry come together to contribute, learn, and create.
+Focused on fostering a culture of collaboration, the Open-Source program transcends geographical limits, connecting members globally.

+Wokhive is one of our Open-source initiatives that focuses on project management for Freelancers and clients.
+Wokhive is officially open to taking new contributors for it's development.

 <a name="readme-top"></a>